Rhode Island: Lawmakers Advance Adult-Use Legalization Bill - NORML

 Members of the Senate Judiciary Committee voted 9 to 1 in favor of the Act, while approved House Finance Committee members approved the Act by a margin of 21 to 2.
 Both measures now go to the House and Senate floors.

 The Act would allow adult Rhode Islanders age 21 and up to possess, home-cultivate, and purchase limited amounts of cannabis.
 It also facilitates the automatic review and expungement of past criminal records.
-The Act also includes provisions for re-investing tax revenue from cannabis sales into those communities that were previously most harmed by prohibition, as well as programs to aid social equity applicants seeking to enter the market..
+The Act also includes provisions for re-investing tax revenue from cannabis sales into those communities that were previously most harmed by prohibition, as well as programs to aid social equity applicants seeking to enter the market.

 Regulatory oversight would be conducted by the newly created Cannabis Control Commission (CCC) and the Cannabis Office under the existing Rhode Island Department of Business Regulation.
 Retail sales would likely begin by December 1, 2022.